 The additional Fisheries Co-Management Plans for Sea Cucumber and Tuna to be developed with support from Sub-Component 2.1 will also contain strategies that will restrict open access to these fish resources.
-Likewise, the proposed zoning types for Seychelles' Exclusive Economic
+Likewise, the proposed zoning types for Seychelles' Exclusive Economic Zone, as defined in the preliminary zoning design of the marine spatial planning exercise, comprise areas with highly restrictive human uses in the high biodiversity zones and moderate restrictions in the medium biodiversity zones.
+Further, the SWIOFish3 Project will also support the extension of medium biodiversity areas and the preparation of management plans and corresponding regulations for these areas.

-Fisheries in the country are open access, meaning that they are "... restricted only in the sense that vessels must be registered in the Seychelles.
+5 Fisheries in the country are open access, meaning that they are "... restricted only in the sense that vessels must be registered in the Seychelles.
 Other than nationality, the other principal control is a prohibition on spear fishing.
 There are no controls over effort or catch" (Vivid Economics, 2015a, p.
 2).